Skip to content

 • Native <input type="range"> (MUI internally, Shoelace, Rozie): the browser owns drag (mouse and touch), keyboard, focus, role="slider", aria-value*, step/min/max, disabled, and RTL.
 You inherit the platform's accessibility and input handling for free; the tradeoff is that styling requires the cross-browser vendor pseudo-elements (::-webkit-slider-thumb / ::-moz-range-thumb) and dual-thumb range needs the two-overlapping-inputs technique.

-Rozie picks the native-input camp deliberately (Approach B): the highest-risk surface of any slider — pointer + touch + keyboard + a11y — is delegated to the platform and is identical on all six targets, while Rozie owns the author-side API, the range sort/clamp, the fill math, and the overlays.
-The cross-browser pseudo-element styling is shipped inside the component (and gate-verified on WebKit + Firefox), so consumers never write it.
+Rozie picks the native-input camp deliberately: the highest-risk surface of any slider (pointer, touch, keyboard, a11y) is delegated to the platform, while Rozie owns the author-side API, the range sort/clamp, the fill math, and the overlays.
+The cross-browser pseudo-element styling is shipped inside the component and gate-verified on WebKit and Firefox, so consumers never write it.

 Feature matrix